Kristen’s LA Concert Calendar: 8/15-8/21

 August 18th and 25th: The Veronicas at The Viper Room

-August 18th: TDIF at The Hotel Cafe
+August 18th: TFDI at The Hotel Cafe

 August 19th: Buckcherry at The Roxy